mrdandelion6/mrdandelion6/README.md

 👋 thanks for stopping by! i'm faisal, president of the physics club at uoft.
 - triple majoring in cs, physics, and math
 - i like coding. i code ML, fullstack, and low level.
-- im particularly interesred in quantum information, deep learning algorithms, and studying the millennium problems.
+- im interested in quantum information, deep learning algorithms, and studying the millennium problems.
 - checkout faisals.me

 later. ☮️